I spent a whopping $2,589 on Facebook advertising courses.

 Let me explain.

-My name is Paco Vermeulen, I've founded InterestExplorer.
-That's a Facebook interest targeting tool that reveals 1000's of hidden Facebook interests you can target without your competition knowing they exist.
+I’ve founded InterestExplorer.
+That’s a Facebook interest targeting tool that reveals 1000’s of hidden Facebook interests you can target without your competition even knowing they exist.

-It's used by thousands of Facebook advertisers and it has been featured by industry experts like Social Media Examiner, DigitalKickstart and Adleaks.
+It’s used by 12000+ advertisers and it has been featured by industry experts like Social Media Examiner, DigitalKickstart and Adleaks.

-I'm not a "guru" but I do know a thing or two about running Facebook ads.
+I’m not a “guru” but I do know how to run profitable Facebook ads.

 These questions reveal an obvious pattern.